This is the second post in our series about Registries:

 I have seen many instances lately where an organization starts down the road of developing a spatial data infrastructure (SDI), or a broader cyberinfrastructure, and ends up deploying only a GeoPortal.
 While the cataloguing of data sets and services is . . . → Read More: Why GeoPortals are neither an SDI nor a Cyberinfrastructure

 Most data-centric applications, from social media to image management, require a persistent data store, and many application developers take a database as the point of departure for building their application.
-This blog suggests that there is a better starting point, . . . → Read More: Registries – beyond databases – a better place to start
+This is the first in a series of blog posts . . . → Read More: Registries – Beyond Databases Part 1 – A Better Place to Start